skip to content

 Self defence

-A person is entitled to use such conduct as he or she genuinely believes is reasonable and necessary for a 'defensive purpose' (that is, in self-defence or in defence of another, or to prevent or end an unlawful imprisonment) under s 15 Criminal Law Consolidation Act 1935 (SA).
+A person is entitled to use such conduct as they genuinely believe is reasonable and necessary for a defensive purpose (that is, in self-defence or in defence of another, or to prevent or end an unlawful imprisonment) [Criminal Law Consolidation Act 1935 (SA) s 15].

-If a defendant raises a defence under this section, the defence is taken to have been established unless the prosecution disproves the defence beyond reasonable doubt.
+If a defendant raises a defence under this section, the defence is taken to have been established unless the prosecution disproves the defence beyond reasonable doubt [s 15(5)].

-This will be a complete defence to an offence, including murder, as long as the force used was, in the circumstances as the defendant genuinely believed them to be, reasonably proportionate to the threat the defendant genuinely believed to exist (for example, see Zecevic v DPP (1987) 162 CLR 645).
-See however the exception to reasonable proportionality in: Home invasion.
+This will be a complete defence to any offence, including murder, as long as the force used was, in the circumstances as the defendant genuinely believed them to be, reasonably proportionate to the threat the defendant genuinely believed to exist [see for example Zecevic v DPP (1987) 162 CLR 645; [1987] HCA 26].
+See however the exception to reasonable proportionality in Home invasion.

-It will be a partial defence to murder, reducing the offence to manslaughter, if, despite the defendant believing his or her actions were necessary, the conduct was not reasonably proportionate to the threat that the defendant believed existed.
+It will be a partial defence to murder, reducing the offence to manslaughter, if, despite the defendant believing their actions were reasonable and necessary, the conduct was not reasonably proportionate to the threat that the defendant believed existed [s 15(2)].

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.